2021 NCAA Men's Soccer All-Americans

 An All-American team is an honorary sports team composed of the best amateur players of a specific season for each team position—who in turn are given the honorific "All-America" and typically referred to as "All-American athletes", or simply "All-Americans".
 Although the honorees generally do not compete together as a unit, the term is used in U.S. team sports to refer to players who are selected by members of the national media.
 Walter Camp selected the first All-America team in the early days of American football in 1889.
 The 2021 NCAA Men's Soccer All-Americans are honorary lists that include All-American selections from the United Soccer Coaches (USC), Top Drawer Soccer (TDS), Soccer America (TSN), and College Soccer News for the 2021 NCAA Division I men's soccer season.
 All selectors choose at least a first, second, and third 11-man team.

 Although the aforementioned lists are used to determine consensus honors, there are numerous other All-American lists.
 The three finalists for the Hermann Trophy are described as Hermann All-Americans.
 The ten finalists for the Senior CLASS Award are described as Senior All-Americans.
 Other All-American lists include those determined by Hero Sports and many others.
 The scholar-athletes selected by College Sports Information Directors of America (CoSIDA) are termed Academic All-Americans.

-The list of All-Americans is expected to be released in December 2021 and January 2022.
+The lists of All-Americans were released in December 2021 and January 2022.